tst2005googlecode/lualinq/release/grimq/readme.txt

 ChangeLog
 =========
+05-May-2013: Version 1.5
+	o GrimQ: Now GrimQ *NEEDS* jkos framework around to work (as such old bootstrap code has been removed) o GrimQ: fromFwSet(listname, sublistname) returns a collection with one of fw sets of names o GrimQ: loadItem fixed when restoring old ids (but really, don't rely on items ids. please) o GrimQ: addded spawnSmart to implement smart spawner sets o GrimQ: added partyDist utility function
+	o GrimQ: fixed a bug where inventory functions printed information on the console o GrimQ: fixed a bug where inventory functions ignored inventory slots information o GrimQ: fromAllEntitiesInWorld now supports extra syntax like lualinq where (see below) o LuaLinq: toTuple() converts a lua linq structure to a tuple o LuaLinq: added exceptby and intersectionby methods o LuaLinq: added dump to debug data interactively o LuaLinq: added some shortcuts for foreach and other methods with longish names o LuaLinq: fromSet creates a structure from a set (table where only the key matters) o LuaLinq: where can take multiple possible reference values, or parameters which will be passed to the predicate o LuaLinq: foreach now accepts a string to call a method of the object itself.
+Also, in both modes (string or function) it accepts extra parameters which will be relayed to the method/function

 25-Mar-2013: Version 1.4
 	o GrimQ: NEW: moveItem and moveItemFromFloor to automagically move an item around o GrimQ: NEW: partyGainExp(amount) function